markpbaggett/corpora-service-maps/README.md

-# Corpra Service Maps
+# Corpora Service Maps

-IIIF Manifests and Generator based from Corpra data.
+IIIF Manifests and Generator based from Corpora data.

 ## What can I do with this?